Skip to content

 When something fails on the road at 2am — a burst main, a fallen tree, a power-line down, a tanker rollover, a storm cell that drops half a footpath — you need a traffic control crew that's already rolling before you finish the call.
 Our 24/7 dispatch runs every hour of the year.
 Controllers, vehicles, cones, VMS and barriers are on standby across Greater Sydney, the Hunter, the Illawarra and key regional bases, with a typical on-site time of 60 to 90 minutes for the metro and inner regional areas.

 Emergency response TC is a different craft to planned work.
-The site isn't pre-surveyed, the hazards aren't always obvious in the dark, and the other emergency agencies — Fire and Rescue NSW, Ambulance NSW, NSW Police, Ausgrid, Sydney Water, Jemena, Endeavour Energy — are running their own response at the same time.
+The site isn't pre-surveyed, the hazards aren't always obvious in the dark, and the other emergency agencies — Fire and Rescue NSW, NSW Ambulance, NSW Police, Ausgrid, Sydney Water, Jemena, Endeavour Energy — are running their own response at the same time.
 Our emergency crews are drilled on rapid, compliant TGS setup, safe arrival under lights-and-sirens conditions, and immediate integration with whichever lead agency has scene control.

 For utility network operators — Ausgrid, Endeavour Energy, Essential Energy, Sydney Water, Jemena, Telstra, NBN Co — we run standing after-hours arrangements.
 That means named controllers at your depot list, known site contacts, pre-agreed rate cards, and a direct number that's answered by a human in seconds, not by voicemail.
 We supply vehicles equipped with the standard emergency kit: cones, signage, flashing beacons, water-filled barriers for short setups, VMS where accessible, and a full PPE and wet-weather spare kit for the crew.